gamemanual0/gm0/source/docs/hardware-basics/servo-guide/index.rst

 To learn more, please read the :doc:`Choosing a servo<choosing-servo>` section below.

-The most prevalent problem with servos is durability: internal servo gears in cheaper servos strip easily when subjected to shock loads.
+The most prevalent problem with servos is durability.
+Internal servo gears in cheaper servos strip easily when subjected to shock loads.
-Servos are also very bad at handling lateral loads or bending of the shaft.
+Servos are also poor at handling lateral loads or bending of the shaft.
 To avoid having to frequently replace servos, choose ones with metal gears and use a ServoBlock or your kit's equivalent to prolong longevity.